 What are the risk factors for eye cancer?

-But risk factors don't tell us everything.
-Having a known risk factor, or even several risk factors, does not mean that you will get the disease.
-And many people who get the disease may not have had any known risk factors.
+But having a known risk factor, or even several risk factors, does not mean that you will get the disease.
+And many people who get the disease may have few or no known risk factors.

 The risk of intraocular melanoma is much higher in whites than in African Americans or Asian Americans.

-People with light colored eyes also have an increased risk of intraocular melanoma.
-People with blue eyes are somewhat more likely to develop melanoma of the eye than are people with brown eyes.
+People with light colored eyes are somewhat more likely to develop melanoma of the eye than are people with brown eyes.

 Certain inherited conditions

-Dysplastic nevus syndrome, in which people have abnormal moles of the skin and an increased risk of skin melanoma, may also increase the risk for developing melanoma of the eye.
+People with dysplastic nevus syndrome, who have many abnormal moles on the skin, are at increased risk of skin melanoma.
+They also seem to have a higher risk of developing melanoma of the eye.

 People with abnormal brown spots on the uvea (known as oculodermal melanocytosis or nevus of Ota) also have an increased risk of developing eye melanoma.